|

 There was an acceleration in 1998-2000, while growth

+was relatively slower in recent years.
 This is the same trend separating office use from home.

 People online in Italy